Azure/ResourceModules/modules/cdn/profile/origingroup/README.md

 ### Parameter: `profileName`

 The name of the CDN profile.

 - Required: Yes
 - Type: string

+### Parameter: `enableDefaultTelemetry`

+Enable telemetry via a Globally Unique Identifier (GUID).

+- Required: No
+- Type: bool
+- Default: `True`

+### Parameter: `healthProbeSettings`

+Health probe settings to the origin that is used to determine the health of the origin.

+- Required: No
+- Type: object
+- Default: `{}`

 ### Parameter: `sessionAffinityState`

 Whether to allow session affinity on this host.

 - Required: No
 - Type: string
 - Default: `'Disabled'`